cnlab/ConnectivityExclusionSocialNetworkPNAS/README.md

 Note: if you run into errors indicating you miss a package, either enter "pip install package" in a terminal or - if in the notebook - insert a cell and write "!pip install package"

 ***
-2017 | Ralf Schmaelzle | Matthew Brook O'Donnel
+2017 | Ralf Schmaelzle | Matthew Brook O'Donnell